1980–81 S.L. Benfica season: Season summary

 at home, after a 2–2 away draw, qualifying for the semi-final.
 March closed with another draw, now with Académico de Viseu, removing a point from their lead over Porto.
 On 8 April, Benfica met Carl Zeiss Jena for the first leg of the semi-finals, losing 2–0.
 Four days later, they drew with Vitória de Guimarães, and saw his lead drop to two points with four match-days to go, one of them against Sporting.
 The European campaign ended on 22 April, with a one-nil win, not enough to overcome the deficit brought from Jena.

-Benfica started May with the Derby de Lisboa against Sporting.
+Benfica started May with the Lisbon derby against Sporting.
 They drew 1–1 in a match riddled with controversy.
 Sporting complained of several mistakes by referee Inácio de Almeida and asked for him to be banned for refereeing.
 Because Porto had also drop points in Penafiel, Benfica kept their two-point lead.
 A few days later, Benfica faced Jimmy Hagan's Belenenses for the semi-finals of the Portuguese Cup, winning 1–0 and qualifying for the final.
 They made their second visit to Estádio do Restelo, seven days later, now for the Primeira Divisão.
 They won by 3–0, with a double from Nené, who secured his first Bola de Prata for league top-scorer.
 A week later, Benfica thrashed Vitória de Setúbal by 5–1 and confirmed their 24th league title, the first since 1976–77.
 The celebrations were scared by the violent confrontations between Police and Benfica fans.
 The league campaign ended with a 2–0 loss against Espinho, which the Portuguese Football Federation turned to a 3–0 loss because Benfica fans had celebrated too soon and invaded the pitch.
-The season concluded with the Taça de Portugal Final against Porto, where Nené scored a hat-trick in a 3–1 win, with Benfica securing a double.
+The season concluded with the Taça de Portugal final against Porto, where Nené scored a hat-trick in a 3–1 win, with Benfica securing a double.
 Before leaving, departing President José Ferreira Queimado signed a one-year extension with Baróti.